 Once you know this module a bit better, which won't take long, and are comfortable with the vanilla version, you may want add some more flavour to your revisioning life by adding some of the following to the mix:

 - Jammer: allows you to remove page elements from the content edit form, if required, for instance the Revision information fieldset.

-- Diff: provides color-code side-by-side content comparison, allowing you to determine in a snip what was changed between revisions.
+- Diff and Diff Different provide color-coded side-by-side content comparisons, allowing you to determine in a snip what was changed between revisions.

 - Pathauto: auto-generates user-friendly and SEO-friendly aliases, based on patterns, like the title of your content.
 Example: if your content title about-us, then Pathauto might generate

 - Extended Path Aliases: auto-generates and auto-displays user-friendly path extensions, like content/about-us/revisions, user/rik/, doing away with those ugly numbers appearing in links and tabs and allowing extended aliases and wild-cards to be used when specifying block-visibility, as in *about-us*

 - Workflow: further segregate author and moderator roles, see Revisioning with state-based content access control.

 - Rules: when Triggers won't do, use the event-condition-action paradigm of Rules.
 More complicated to set up than Trigger, but very powerful.
 Revisioning adds its own events and conditions to Rules, for example "content is about to be published" and "content has pending revisions".